hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_ggplot_R.md

 ## Data Visualization

-When we are working with large sets of numbers it can be useful to display that information graphically to develop insight.
+When we are working with large sets of numbers it can be useful to display that information graphically to gain more insight.
 Visualization deserves an entire course of its own (there is that much to know!).
 During this lesson we will get you started with the basics of plotting by exploring a few features of R's base plotting package and then compare those to some more of advanced features using the popular Bioconductor package `ggplot2`.

 ## Basic plots in R
 R has a number of built-in tools for basic graph types such as hisotgrams, scatter plots, bar charts, boxplots and much [more](http://www.statmethods.net/graphs/).
-Rather than going through all of different types, we will focus on the scatterplot to give you an idea of the different parameters involved in adding different features to plots when using base R functions.
+Rather than going through all of different types, we will focus on the scatterplot to give you an idea of the different parameters involved in changing features to R base plots.

 ### Scatterplot
 A scatter plot provides a graphical view of the relationship between two sets of continuous numeric data.
-From our metadata file we will the `samplemeans` information and plot it against `age_in_days`, to see how mean expression changes with age.
+From our metadata file we will the `samplemeans` column and plot it against `age_in_days`, to see how mean expression changes with age.
 The base R function to do this is `plot(y ~ x, data)`:

 	plot(samplemeans ~ age_in_days, data=metadata)